Monotonic Learning in the PAC Framework: A New Perspective: Preliminaries

-Fixing $\D$, the \emph{optimal hypothesis} $h^*$, often called the \emph{Bayes hypothesis}, has the smallest generalization loss, called the \emph{Bayes error}, $L^*=L_\D(h^*)$.
-Let $h$ be the output hypothesis of a learning algorithm, then the difference between $L_\D(h)$ and $\texttt{min}_{h\in\Hs}L_\D(h)$ is known as the \emph{estimation loss}, and the difference between $\texttt{min}_{h\in\Hs}L_\D(h)$ and $L^*$ is known as the \emph{approximation loss}.
-Given input data $S^i$ of incremental size, one may expect a learner $A$ to be \emph{correct} such that estimation loss can be minimized with the increase of the sample size, i.e., $\lim_{i\mapsto \infty}L_\D(A(S^i)) = \texttt{min}_{h\in\Hs}L_\D(h)$.
+Fixing $\D$ and $\Hs$, an \emph{optimal hypothesis} has the smallest generalization error $L^*$, defined by $\arg \min_{h' \in \Hs} L_{\D}(h')$, also known as the \emph{approximation error}.
+Let $h$ be the output hypothesis of a learning algorithm, then and the difference between $L_\D(h)$ and $L^{*}$ is known as the \emph{estimation error}.
+Given input data $S^1, S^2, \ldots$ with $|S^i| < |S^{i+1}|$ for all $i\geq 1$, one may expect $A$ to be \emph{correct} such that estimation error can be minimized with sufficiently large $i$, i.e., $\lim_{i\mapsto \infty}L_\D(A(S^i)) = L^{*}$.
 Another important property for learner $A$, \emph{monotonicity}, has been introduced for machine learning in~\cite{loog2019minimizers,viering2019open}, which we rephrase as follows.

 \begin{Definition} (locally monotonic) Let $\D$ be the domain distribution and $S^i$ ($i\geq 1$) be a series of data sets drawn i.i.d. from $\D$.
 Let $A$ be a learner that generates hypothesis $h_i$ with $S^{i}$.
 We say $A$ is locally monotonic or $(\D, i)$-monotonic, if and only if